-These included a three Michelin starred chef in London, a baker in Bath and a 75 year old fitness instructor in self-isolation in Blackburn - so the solution had to be small enough to be couriered around the country and straightforward enough to be set up and operated by people with zero production experience.
+These included a three Michelin starred chef in London, and a 75 year old fitness instructor in self-isolation in Blackburn - so the solution had to be small enough to be couriered around the country and straightforward enough to be set up and operated by people with zero production experience.
 On their own.
 Without compromising on quality...

 That was the pictures taken care of, but one of the things which lets down many people's user generated content is the lighting and sound.
 So we threw a couple of lights and professional mics in the peli case too and sent it off.

 Our team have made content for brands like Rolex, Patek Philippe and BMW, so if they were happy with the picture quality, so were we.

 The biggest challenge though, was ahead - talking the tutors through the set up and directing the shoot.

 So, one day in mid-March our Head of Production and director, Rob Ludgate, along with so many others, took their first foray into Zoom...

 Their previous experience including remotely guiding contributors doing video diaries and undercover filming for current affairs programmes and news investigations gave them a good start.